Skip to Content

 Activity breakdown

 Each telemetry record includes an activity field — implement, evaluate, or review — so you can see where tokens are being spent.
-With Pro, the Insights tab’s Token Usage by Activity chart visualizes this breakdown over time.
+The Insights tab’s Token Usage by Activity chart visualizes this breakdown over time.

 For details on what is collected, how cost is computed, and how to interpret activity data, see the Telemetry & Analytics guide.

-Pro also adds Settings → Aigon Sync for vault push/pull to a private Git remote, and the Insights tab (labeled with PRO in the nav) with:
+Settings → Aigon Sync handles vault push/pull to a private Git remote, and the Insights tab adds:

 • Quality metrics — First-Pass Rate (No Rework), Median Cost/Feature, Median Tokens/Line Changed